As a trained project manager, I’ve been tippy tapping away to create a post about using our leadership skills to run our companies.

 … and I figured, “Who better to tell this story?”

-As it turns out, Matthew Stibbe had the winning ticket. 😎
+As it turns out, Matthew Stibbe had the winning ticket, not me. 😎

 Mr. Stibbe’s great adventure